athrane/echospace/README.md

 # echospace

-Audio visualizer developed in cables.gl.
+Echospace is a audio visualizer.

-The visualizer will create graphics effects based on analysis of the music.
+The visualizer will create graphics effects based on analysis of played music.

+## Development

+The project is developed in [cables.gl](https://cables.gl/home).

 # Usage